-The data retention laws creating havoc worldwide are now being imposed in many countries in different forms.
-These laws force ISPs to collect and store all the users' data regarding their online activities.
+The data retention laws that are creating havoc worldwide are now being imposed in many countries in different forms.
+These laws force ISPs to collect and store all the users’ data regarding their online activities.

 The data retention laws implemented in countries with strict online privacy rules have overruled the essential requirements for securing personal information.
-Laws that compel individuals' privacy usually order the organizations not to retain the user's specific data, such as billing information, for an extended period and should delete the data after a particular time.
+Laws that compel individuals’ privacy usually order organizations not to retain the user’s specific data, such as billing information, for an extended period and should delete the data after a particular time.

-What is Mandatory data Retention
+What is Mandatory Data Retention Law?

 “Journalists often have the information they have to keep secret to protect the personal safety of sources.
 Lawyers have privileged conversations with their clients every day, and those need to stay confidential for fairness reasons.”
 Said the EFF Media Relations Director and Digital Rights Analyst, Rebecca Jeschke.